Rudy Giuliani during the September 11 attacks: During the attack

 During the attack, Giuliani may have been near the WTC towers.
-Interviews with Barry Jennings, a 9/11 survivor of the tower 7 crash, reveal that Giuliani may have been in tower 7 on the day of the attacks, but exited the building hours before collapse.
+Interviews with Barry Jennings, a 9/11 survivor of the tower 7 collapse, reveal that Giuliani may have been in tower 7 on the day of the attacks, but exited the building hours before collapse.
 Additionally, in an interview with ABC News on the day of the attacks, Giuliani indicated that he was "at the scene" saying:

 "We went down to the scene and we set up headquarters at 75 Barclay Street which was right there with the police commissioner [and] the fire commissioner and the head of emergency management.
 And we were operating out of there when we were told that the World Trade Center was gonna collapse, and it did collapse before we could actually get out of the building so we were trapped in the building for 10-15 minutes and finally found an exit, got out, walked North, took a lot of people with us."